Heavy Vehicle Driver's Licence (Class 1)

 - a 75-hour theoretical component, divided into six competencies

-- a 50-hour practical component, divided into two competencies, allowing you to practise driving in safe practice areas and driving on the road network
+- a 50-hour practical component, divided into two competencies, allowing you to practise driving in safe practice areas and on the road network

 Trucking vocational training program